Skip to Main Content

 • Ordinal variables are similar to Nominal as they are just categories but these categories have a rank order to them, meaning there is hierarchy to the response options.
 An example could be Education Level because a Bachelor’s degree is a higher level of education than an Associate’s Degree which is higher than a High School Diploma, so there is a hierarchy to which is more or less Education.

-• Scale variables are variables that use numbers in the traditional sense versus just for categorizing data.
-So for example, Age is scale, and so is Years Employed because these numbers measure amount of time in years, both of which involve using numbers in quantitative manner.
+• Scale variables are variables that are measured at the interval or ratio-level and use numbers in the traditional sense versus just for categorizing data.
+So for example, Age is scale, and so is Years Employed because these numbers measure amount of time in years, both of which involve using numbers in a traditional, quantitative manner, wherein the numbers have meaning as well as equal intervals/distance between each numeric value.

 11. Role = this is for defining what role each variable will play in your analyses.
 By default they should all be set to Input (which means that the variables will be used as a predictor or independent variable).